 We can put our hearts in a lot of different places.

 Our counselor helped me to see the dynamics in the other relationship and to bring it to a close.
-In honesty I did relapse on a couple of calls which I told Ann about.
+In honesty I did relapse on a couple of calls and emails which I told Ann about.
 We had finally labeled my relationship with the woman at work as an emotional affair.
 Emotional affairs are just as devastating on a marriage.
 When I say that sometimes I am asked why wasn’t there a huge explosion in our marriage when we realized I had had an emotional affair.
 Part of it was we were already in the process of dealing with our marriage.
 It was important to deal with the affair, but it was most important to deal with the overall picture of our marriage.
 We were already doing that.

 Also, with my emotional affair there wasn’t a trail of lies to deal with.
 I didn’t lie to Ann about my whereabouts or whom I was with.
 My deception was mostly with myself.
 The other reason the emotional affair didn’t cause a huge explosion involved the great amount of shame Ann was feeling over her own affair.
 She didn’t really feel the freedom to express her anger with me at this time.
 We did eventually talk through my emotional affair.
 I admitted my sin.
 I owned the damage I caused her soul and asked her forgiveness over this and she has forgiven me.